regiem14/Intro-to-Markdown-Regie/README.md

 __NOTE__: WE can add a baloon tip description to our link by using double quotes after the link t o the resource [Regie Marzan](https://www.facebook.com/regie.marzan.73/ "This is Regie Marzan Profile")

+---

+* Item 1 - This is going to be our list item 1
+  * This is our list item 1 child item 1
+  * This is our list item 2 child item 2
+* Item 2 - This is going to be our list item 2
+  * This is our list item 1 child item 1
+  * This is our list item 2 child item 2
+* Item 3 - This is going to be our list item 3
+  * This is our list item 1 child item 1
+  * This is our list item 2 child item 2
+* Item 4 - This is going to be our list item 4
+  * This is our list item 1 child item 1
+  * This is our list item 2 child item 2
+* Item 5 - This is going to be our list item 5
+  * This is our list item 1 child item 1
+  * This is our list item 2 child item 2

+1. Item 1 - This is going to be our list item 1

+   1.1 This is our list item 1 child item 1

+   1.2 This is our list item 2 child item 2

+2. Item 2 - This is going to be our list item 2

+   2.1 This is our list item 1 child item 1

+   4.2 This is our list item 2 child item 2

+3. Item 3 - This is going to be our list item 3

+   3.1 This is our list item 1 child item 1

+   5.2 This is our list item 2 child item 2

+4. Item 4 - This is going to be our list item 4

+   4.1 This is our list item 1 child item 1

+   6.2 This is our list item 2 child item 2

+5. Item 5 - This is going to be our list item 5

+   5.1 This is our list item 1 child item 1

+   5.2 This is our list item 2 child item 2